-YEAR 11 CONTEMPORARY VCE DANCE UNITS 3 & 4
+YEAR 11 CONTEMPORARY & VCE DANCE UNITS 3 & 4

-This course develops students' execution of advanced contemporary dance skills through demanding sequences, virtuosic actions and partner work.
-Year 11 integrates acrobatic-dance skills, upper body strength and flexibility, release-work, techniques of fall and recovery, and manipulation of various movement qualities.
+Year 11 Contemporary develops students' execution of advanced contemporary dance skills through demanding sequences, virtuosic actions and partner work.
+Class content includes acrobatic-dance skills, upper body strength and flexibility, release-work, techniques of fall and recovery, and manipulation of various movement qualities.

-An integral part of the course is the completion of VCE Dance Units 3-4.
+An integral part of the course is the completion of VCE Dance Units 3 & 4.
 The students utilise research methods to build communication skills and creative abilities to complete set tasks.
 It demands high levels of compositional practice to develop a personal movement vocabulary and manipulate choreographic devices and structures in their own works.